aksenia/mitosalt-custom/saltshaker/README.md

 ## Overview

-SaltShaker is a Python port and extension of the original MitoSAlt `delplot.R` visualization script.
+SAltShaker is a Python port and extension of the original MitoSAlt `delplot.R` visualization script.
 The package provides three modular commands for a flexible analysis workflow:

 - **Event calling**: Direct Python port of the original R script's deletion/duplication classification logic
 - **Pattern classification**: Rule-based decision tree to distinguish single from mouse multiple type of events